almien1/forKathryn/your-notes.md

 data (i.e. a class used as a struct) so that we can forward-declare it to avoid the circular dependencies.

-I guess once this is working, a neater way might be the other way around - forward-declare BankEvent since that's a regular old class, and it only needs changing one file.
-Probably best to get it all compiling again first before doing that.

 # Next steps:

 - main() is getting large enough to make it a class.
 Maybe remove the "part 1" stuff?